DefinitionThis section has been translated automatically.

 Therapy: Under treatment with doxycycline (200mg/p.o./day) only hesitant improvement.

 Culture (follow-up findings): Evidence of M. chelonae (resistance to common antibiotics such as: doxycycline, cotrimoxazole, streptomycin and rifampicin).
 Sensitivity to clarithromycin.

 Follow-up therapy: clarithromycin 2x250 mg p.o/day, including gradual healing of nodules after 12 weeks.
 Treatment was continued for another 6 weeks after clinical healing.

 Conclusion: Cause of aquarium granulomas may be fast growing atypical mycobacteria (e.g. M. chelonae) in addition to classical slow growing atypical Mycobacterium marinum.
 It is important to note that the therapy of fast-growing atypical mycobacteria differs from that of slow-growing mycobacteria due to increasing resistance to commonly used antibiotics (doxycycline, rifampicin).

 LiteratureThis section has been translated automatically.

-- Altekrüger I et al (1994) Mycobacterioses caused by Mycobacterium marinum - Contribution to the differential diagnosis and on the basis of three case observations.
+- Altekrüger I et al (1994) Mycobacterioses due to Mycobacterium marinum - contribution to differential diagnosis and based on three case observations.
 Z Hautkr 69: 175-177

 - Di Meo N et al (2015) Sporotrichoid Mycobacterium marinum infection in an elderly woman.
 Dermatol Online J PubMed PMID: 26295859.